-Student/Postdoct Travel Awards - This is for current (2009 membership dues paid before abstract submission and meeting registration) student (undergraduate and graduate) and postdoctoral members of SDB who wish to request funds to offset their travel expenses.
+Student/Postdoc Travel Awards - Current (2012 membership dues paid before abstract submission and meeting registration) student (undergraduate and graduate) and postdoctoral members of SDB who are first authors of a submitted abstract may request funds to offset their travel expenses to the meeting.
 The number of awards and the amount for each award will depend on the number of applications received and available funding.

-Any candidate must be the first and presenting author of an abstract submitted for the SDB 68th Annual Meeting.
-Completed application form must be emailed or FAXed to SDB by the close of business May 4, 2009 (5 PM East Coast Daylight Saving Time).
-Notification of awards will be given in June.
+Completed application form must be submitted by the close of business April 16, 2012 (5 PM East Coast Daylight Saving Time).
+Notification of awards will be in early June.

 Latin American-Caribbean Student and Faculty Scholarships - This merit-based Latin American-Caribbean Scholarship Program was established in 2000 for students and faculty members who are currently at institutions in Latin America and the Caribbean.
-Membership in SDB is not a requirement, but all other things being equal, preference will be given to SDB members over non-members.
-Any candidate for either of the two types of scholarships must be an author of an abstract submitted for the Meeting.
+SDB membership is not a requirement, but all other things being equal, preference will be given to SDB members over non-members.
+Candidate for either of the two types of scholarships must be an author of an abstract submitted for the Meeting.
 Student applicants must be the first author of the abstract.
 Faculty applicants may be the senior author of an abstract.

-Selection criteria for both scholarships are based on: (1) scientific soundness of the study as described in the abstract, (2) financial need, including availability of other support, e.g. from the advisor and/or institution.
+Selection criteria for both scholarships are based on: (1) scientific soundness of the study as described in the abstract, (2) financial need, including availability of other support, e.g. from the advisor and/or home institution.
+Six scholarships at \$2,000 each are available.
+Deadline for receipt of applications was March 26, 2012 (5 PM East Coast Daylight Saving Time).
+Recipients will be notified in late April.

-Teaching Faculty Travel Grants - This newly instituted program aims to provide modest travel assistance for faculty at primarily teaching institutions or teaching departments at research universities to present their research and/or education papers.
-Applicants must be current SDB members (2009 membership dues paid before abstract submission and meeting registration) and authors of a submitted abstract.
-This may be of their own or their student's work.
-Completed application form and a copy of the abstract must be emailed (sdb@sdbonline.org) or FAXed (301-634-7825) to SDB by the close of business May 4, 2009 (5 PM East Coast Daylight Saving Time).
-Recipients will be notified in June.
+Teaching Faculty Travel Grants - This program aims to provide modest travel assistance (\$600 each) for faculty at primarily teaching institutions or teaching departments at research universities to present their research and/or education papers.
+Applicants must be current SDB members (2012 dues paid in time to be included in the membership database before abstract submission) and authors of a submitted abstract.
+This abstract may be of their own or their student's work.
+Completed application form and a copy of the abstract must be submitted by the close of business April 16, 2012 (5 PM East Coast Daylight Saving Time).
+Recipients will be notified in early June.

-FASEB/MARC Program Travel Awards for Faculty and Students

-The FASEB/MARC (Federation of American Societies for Experimental Biology / Minority Access to Research Careers) Program provides funding for travel awards to support the participation of Faculty/ Mentors and Students, and Poster/Oral Presenters at SDB Annual Meetings.
+FASEB/MARC Program Travel Awards for Faculty and Students - The FASEB/MARC (Federation of American Societies for Experimental Biology / Minority Access to Research Careers) Program provides funding for travel awards to support the participation of Faculty/ Mentors and Students, and Poster/Oral Presenters at SDB Annual Meetings.
 For eligibility, application forms and deadlines please go to: http://marc.faseb.org/pages/page2a.htm.